Artificial Intelligence

-Do you know what is the German word for ‘love?’
+Do you know the German word for ‘love?’
 It is ‘Liebe.’
 It sounds romantic, doesn’t it?
 And have you ever tried pronouncing the phrase ‘Ich Liebe dich?’
 Does it sound a little harsh for a love expression?

 Besides being one of the hardest languages to learn, German, indeed, sounds pretty ‘rough’.
 For people who don’t speak the language, it may seem that Germans only want to fight and shout while talking.